HomeArticlesGuideUS Retirement Planning Guide

 62 (earliest) Reduced by up to 30%

-Full Retirement Age (67) 100% — base benefit
+Full Retirement Age (67) 100% (base benefit)

 70 (latest for credits) Increased by approximately 24%

-Use the Social Security Calculator to model your projected benefit at different claiming ages and to see how coordinating with a spouse's benefit affects total household income.
+Use the Social Security Calculator to model your projected benefit at different claiming ages and see how coordinating with a spouse's benefit affects total household income.

 Step 5: Set Your Asset Allocation

-A classic starting heuristic: subtract your age from 110 to get your equity allocation percentage.
+A classic starting heuristic subtracts your age from 110 to get your equity allocation percentage.
 A 40-year-old would hold 70% in stocks and 30% in bonds.
-This rule-of-thumb adjusts automatically as you age, shifting toward more stable fixed income as retirement approaches.
+This rule of thumb adjusts automatically as you age, shifting toward more stable fixed income as retirement approaches.
+More aggressive versions use 120 or even 125 minus age, reflecting longer life expectancies and the need for portfolios to grow well into a 25 to 30 year retirement.
+More conservative investors stick with 100 minus age.

-Distribution phase (65+): A 50–60% equity allocation maintains growth potential while reducing volatility.
-"Bucket strategies" — dividing the portfolio into short-term (cash), medium-term (bonds), and long-term (equities) buckets — provide psychological comfort and structural discipline.
+In the distribution phase, 65 and beyond, a 50 to 60% equity allocation maintains growth potential while cutting volatility.
+Bucket strategies, dividing the portfolio into short-term (cash), medium-term (bonds), and long-term (equities) buckets, offer psychological comfort along with structural discipline.

 Step 6: Plan Your Required Minimum Distributions